 This wiring does not require Y connectors.
-If a device fails due to a short-circuit, only its DC Bus fuses ( $\rightarrow$ #41). are tripped and the rest of the network continues uninterrupted.
-The solid busbars can conduct significantly larger currents, because the compensating current does not flow through the connector as above.
-For this reason, almost as many drives as desired can be connected in parallel in this form.
-This arrangement is frequently also useful for connecting KCM capacitor modules.
+If a device fails due to a short-circuit, only its DC Bus fuses ( $\rightarrow$ # 41). are tripped and the rest of the network continues uninterrupted.
+The solid busbars can conduct significantly larger currents, because the compensating current does not flow through the connector like above.
+Therefore, almost as many drives as desired can be connected in parallel in this form.